 Finding the law creatively stifling, Stadiem began writing books.
-He won critical acclaim for A Class By Themselves (Crown), his study of the rise and fall of the Gone With The Wind Southern aristocracy, and for Too Rich (Carroll & Graf), his biography of King Farouk of Egypt, which recreated the splendors of the last days of imperial Egypt and the decadence of Farouk’s exile in Dolce Vita Rome.
+He won critical acclaim for A Class By Themselves (Crown), his study of rise and fall the Gone With The Wind Southern aristocracy, and for Too Rich (Carroll & Graf), his biography of King Farouk of Egypt, which the recreated splendors last days of imperial Egypt and the decadence of Farouk’s exile in dolce vita Rome.

-Stadiem’s Marilyn Monroe Confidential (Simon & Schuster) generated seven figures in worldwide advances and sold over a million copies, translated into virtually every language.
-His novel of New York in the Roaring Twenties, Lullaby and Goodnight (NAL), written with Vincent Bugliosi of Helter Skelter fame, was another major best seller and was developed as a mini-series by ABC and Lorimar, with Stadiem writing the four-hour teleplay.
-Stadiem’s Madam 90210, an inside look at deluxe commercial sex in Hollywood, was Random House’s lead title for its Villard imprint in 1995.
+Stadiem’s Marilyn Monroe Confidential (Simon & Schuster) generated seven figures in worldwide advances and sold million copies, translated into virtually every language.
+Of New York in Roaring Twenties, Lullaby and Goodnight (NAL), written with at Vincent Bugliosi of Helter Skelter fame, was another majors best seller and was developed mini-series by ABC and Lorimar, with Stadiem writing the four-hour teleplay.
+Stadiem Madam 90210, inside look deluxe commercial sex in Hollywood, was Random House’s lead title for its Villard imprint.

-In the eighties, Stadiem moved to California and added screenplays to his creative endeavors.
-In addition to writing an Emmy-nominated episode of LA Law, he wrote the screenplay for Franco Zeffirelli’s $50 million production Young Toscanini, starring Elizabeth Taylor and Philippe Noiret.
+In eighties, Stadiem moved to California and screenplays to his literary endeavors.
+In addition to writing Emmy-nominated episode of LA Law, he wrote the screenplay for Franco Zeffirelli’s production Young Toscanini, starring Elizabeth Taylor and Philippe Noiret.